blaketolmie/LFR/Other/Sources.md

 [ATMega328P Datasheet](https://components101.com/microcontrollers/atmega328p-pinout-features-datasheet)
 [Pinout with ADC pins explained](https://www.learningaboutelectronics.com/Articles/Atmega328-pinout.php#:~:text=Since%20the%20ADC%20for%20the%20Atmega328%20is%20a,value%3B%20thus%2C%20it%20is%20its%20digital%20correspondent%20value.)
 [Full datasheet - register summary on pg8](https://www.jameco.com/Jameco/Products/ProdDS/2139111.pdf)

 ## Downloading the bootloader (using Arduino IDE)
 [Arduino IDE](https://docs.arduino.cc/software/ide/)    <br>
 [MiniCore](https://github.com/MCUdude/MiniCore#how-to-install)

-Using Arduino as ISP since code is in Arduino
->To burn a bootloader using AVR GCC, the choice of programmer depends on the hardware you have available for interfacing with the microcontroller.
->Here’s a breakdown of the programmers listed in your image and their common uses:
->
->**Arduino as ISP**: If you have an Arduino board, you can use it to program AVR chips by setting it up as an ISP (In-System Programmer).
-This is a common and cost-effective method.
->USBasp: This is a popular and inexpensive USB-based programmer for AVR microcontrollers.
-It's widely used and works well with AVR GCC.
->USBtinyISP: Another inexpensive USB programmer.
-It’s often used with AVR microcontrollers but might be slower than USBasp.
->AVRISP mkII: This is an official programmer from Atmel (now Microchip) designed for use with AVR microcontrollers.
-It is a reliable choice if you have access to it.
->Clock: 9.216 MHz

 ## Programming CHANGE TO ARDUINO PROGRAMMING SINCE EASIER / FASTER
 [Arduino Programming](https://docs.arduino.cc/programming/)